auperatic/MicroserviceAFlask/README.md

 (using the SportRadar API).
 To make a request of the microservice, the requesting program needs to have a team_id variable with the assigned value of a team ID compatable with the API, and have imported 'requests'.
-The request must be in the format: requests.get("http://localhost:5001/team_stats/{team_id}"), and the dictionary of stats will be received in .json format.
+The request must be in the format: requests.get("http://localhost:5001/team_stats/{team_id}"), and the dictionary of stats will then be received in .json format.

 [Sequence UML](/UML.png)